 Paraiba tourmalines are mined in few locations around the world.
-All origins produce high and low quality gemstones.
+All origins produce both high and low quality gemstones.
 The origin of the tourmaline can have an impact on its value, primarily in the higher quality.
-Low quality tourmaline will not receive a premium even though they are mined from a rare and prestigious origin.
+Low quality tourmaline will not receive a premium even if they are mined from a rare and prestigious origin.
 See below various origins Paraiba tourmaline are mined from:

-Paraiba tourmaline from desired mines such as Brazil will carry a premium over tourmalines from other origins due to rarity.
+Paraiba tourmaline from desired mines such as Brazil carry a premium over tourmalines from other origins due to rarity.
 The premium grows as the quality and size/weight of a gemstone increases.
 For most customers origin should not factor into the decision making process.
 All origins produce low, medium and high quality gemstones.
 It is more important to find the quality of the gemstone you want than the origin.
 Note that most Paraiba gems currently are being sourced from Mozambique.